If it is not specified in your racing class rules, where is the best place to mount a transponder on your racing car?

 The context is important here.

-In qualifying, when it is just your racing car against the clock, then it is true, the location of the transponder is not important.
+In qualifying, when it is just your racing car against the clock, then the location of the transponder is not important.

 Unless you move the transponder during the lap (humm … 😉 ) then it does not matter where it is located.

-In races, however, the place to mount a transponder does become important.
+In races, the place to mount a transponder does become important.

 Take this close racing finish:

-The cars are all the same and they have their transponders mounted in the same place.
+In this formula all the cars are all the same and they have their transponders mounted in the same place.
+But if they had them mounted in different places then the circuit timing system could have got the result wrong.

 I’ve annotated the image with 1 and 2 in yellow circles (see zoomed in below:)